CompuCell3D/CompuCell3DReferenceManual/docs/reaction_diffusion_solver.rst

     * Enables deployment of the CC3D FluctuationCompensator.
 * **Element** ``<InitialConcentrationExpression>`` (optional)
     * Contains a `muParser expression <mu_parser.html>`_ to define the level of concentration at each voxel on MCS 0.
-    * We recommend using either InitialConcentrationExpression or ConcentrationFileName but not both.
+    * You can use either InitialConcentrationExpression or ConcentrationFileName but not both.
+However, the preferred way to handle initial conditions is to use the ``start`` function of the Python Steppable and initialize fields there.

 Example Usage